Authored by the expert who managed and guided the team behind the Colombia Property Pack

 What is the 10-year property price prediction for Antioquia as of 2026?

-As of early 2026, property prices in Antioquia are expected to grow by a cumulative 75% to 130% over the next ten years.
+As of 2026, Antioquia property prices are expected to be about 80% to 130% higher in nominal pesos over the next 10 years.

-This translates to a projected average annual appreciation rate of roughly 5.8% to 8.7% per year over the next decade in Antioquia.
+This means the projected average annual appreciation rate in Antioquia is about 6% to 8.7% over the next 10 years.

 What long-term economic factors will shape property prices in Antioquia?